 Viral hepatitis should be reported to the local or state health department.

-1. American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America (IDSA): HCV Guidance: Recommendations for testing, managing, and treating hepatitis C: Management of acute HCV infection.
-Accessed 11/29/20.
+1. American Association for the Study of Liver Diseases (AASLD)–Infectious Diseases Society of America (IDSA): HCV Guidance: Recommendations for testing, managing, and treating hepatitis C: Management of acute HCV infection.
+Accessed June 8, 2022.

 Prevention of Acute Hepatitis C

 Patients should be advised to avoid high-risk behavior (eg, sharing needles to inject drugs, getting tattoos and body piercings).